SaiSandeepGollapudi/JavaPrepTheory/README.md

 Join
 //Now even though daemon terminates, Instead of terminate Join will keep it waiting till the other thread is done
 		sleep
-		//to make the thread delay for some time, done in milliseconds interrupt
+		//to make the thread delay for some time, done in milliseconds.` // sleep method is used in try block, as sleep method can be Interrupted so we handle InterruptedException and we throw new RuntimeException

+interrupt
-//after the first print when the thread was sleeping for 1000 milliseconds it was interrupted/woken up by interrupt() to continue its execution yield();
+//after the first print when the thread was sleeping for 1000 milliseconds it was interrupted/woken up by interrupt() to continue its execution

+yield();
 // A hint to the scheduler that the current thread is willing to yield its current use of a processor